 Forky Inspired by Toy Story Land

-One of my favorite new areas of Disney World is Toy Story Land at Disney’s Hollywood Studios.
+One of my favorite new areas of Disney World is Pixar inspired Toy Story Land at Disney’s Hollywood Studios.
 You shrink down to the size of a toy and explore Andy’s backyard.
-It is so much fun from the food at Andy’s Lunch Box to Slinky Dog Dash.
+It is so much fun from the food at Woody’s Lunch Box to Slinky Dog Dash.
 Our whole family loves this ride!

 When I came across this super simple idea from Raising Whasians, I had to add it to my list.
 This is seriously so cute and so easy!
 You can make your string cheese turn into Forky from Toy Story 4.